chandrakantNeogov/AutomationTestDemo/README.md

-# CI for Pull Request
+# CI for Pull Request and build distribution

 Welcome to the **CI for Pull Request** demo project!
 This project showcases a comprehensive continuous integration (CI) and continuous deployment (CD) pipeline for Android applications using GitHub Actions.
 The pipeline is triggered on pull requests to the `master` branch and includes steps for building, testing, and deploying the application.